 The optimal internal temperature

-The internal temperature of baked bread will depend on the type of dough you use.
-According to professional bakers, those are the optimal internal temperature for:
+The temperature inside your baked bread depends on the type of dough you make.
+According to professional bakers, here are the suggested temperatures:

 Keep in mind that temperatures rise quickly toward the end of baking.